The Hamiltonian formalism of the Inverse Problem

-Again, it is clear that $Z=0$. \end{itemize} The rest of the proof requires cumbersome but strait forward calculations.
-For any Item we provide an outline of the proof without going into detailed calculations. \begin{itemize} \item[{\bf i)}] The block $D_r$ could be any symmetric matrix since it is associated to zero matrix.
-Regarding the symmetric diagonal blocks $D_{s_i},\,i=1,...,k$ the required equation is ${H^t_{s_i}D_{s_i}=-D_{s_i}H_{s_i}}$.
-Note that the product $H^t_{s_i}D_{s_i}$ is obtained from $D_{s_i}$ by shifting all the rows one place downward and filling the first row with zeros.
-Similarly, $D_{s_i}H_{s_i}$ is obtained from $D_{s_i}$ by shifting all the columns one place to the right and filling the first column with zeros.
-Considering these two facts it is quite strait forward to verify that the matrix $D_{s_i}$ has the form prescribed in the Lemma.
+\end{itemize} which, again, yields $Z=0$.
+The rest of the proof requires some cumbersome but strait forward calculations.
+For any item we provide an outline of the proof without going into detailed calculations. \begin{itemize} \item[{\bf i)}] The block $D_r$ is an arbitrary symmetric matrix since it is associated to the zero block of $B$.
+The symmetric diagonal blocks $D_{s_i},\,i=1,...,k$ should satisfy ${H^t_{s_i}D_{s_i}=-D_{s_i}H_{s_i}}$ where $H_{s_i}$ is the shift matrix defined in~\eqref{H-m}.
+The product $H^t_{s_i}D_{s_i}$ is obtained from $D_{s_i}$ shifting all the rows one place downward and filling the first row with zeros.
+Similarly, $D_{s_i}H_{s_i}$ is obtained from $D_{s_i}$ shifting all the columns one place to the right and filling the first column with zeros.
+Having this in mind, it is quite strait forward to verify that the matrix $D_{s_i}$ has the form described in the lemma.
 The off-diagonal blocks $D_{s_i,s_j}$ should satisfy ${H^t_{s_i}D_{s_i}=-D_{s_j}H_{s_j}}$.
-The matrix $D_{s_i,s_j}$ is not square for $s_i\neq s_j$ and when $s_i=s_j$ it is not required to be symmetric.
-Again, applying the downward and rightward shifts one can verify that $D_{s_i,s_j}$ has the form stated in the Lemma.
-The same reasoning applies to $D_{r,s_i}$. \item[{\bf ii)}] The required equation here is
+Again, applying the downward and rightward shifts one can verify that $D_{s_i,s_j}$ has the form stated in the lemma.
+Note that the matrix $D_{s_i,s_j}$ is not necessarily quadratic nor symmetric.
+A similar line of reasoning applies to $D_{r,s_i}$. \item[{\bf ii)}] In this case, the required equation for $DB$ to be skew-symmetric is